Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

 How to Fill Gaps Between Wooden Floorboards

-This is a silicone-based gel or liquid which you squeeze into the gaps between the floorboards.
+- Silicone-based filler: This is a silicone-based gel or liquid which you squeeze into the gaps between the floorboards.

-This is where you take small strips or slivers of reclaimed floorboards and hammer them gently into the gaps.
+- Pine slivers: This is where you take small strips or slivers of reclaimed floorboards and hammer them gently into the gaps.

 How to Draught-Proof Using Silicone Based Filler

-These are silicone-based so that they remain flexible to allow for movement of the floorboards.
+Being silicone-based, they remain flexible to allow for movement of the floorboards.
 As well as the vibrations of footfall, wooden boards will expand in heat and contract in cold and any filler you use on your floor needs to allow for this.

 Pros